 - We will not print files that take more than 6 hours.
 Larger objects must be sectioned and, if you will need to section it and print in multiple builds, submitted as separate files

 You should check to make sure that your file is manifold, does not have any naked edges, reversed normal or overlapping geometries.
 Meshmixer and Netfabb are two different free programs than can check for these problem.
 Although we check each file before giving you a cost estimate, we are not responsible for failed builds due to these errors.

-We can also print your files in ABS+ or on the Stratasys Dimension.
+We can also print your files in ABS+.
 This is a better material and a better quality print with soluble support material.